Generating Tensor Polarization from Shear Stress: Acknowledgments

-{\it Acknowledgments.---} When finalizing this work, we became aware of a related study \cite{Li:2022vmb}.
-The authors thank E.\ Grossi, U.\ Heinz, X.-G.\ Huang, A.\ Palermo, D.\ H.\ Rischke, A.\ Sadofyev, and Y.\ Yin for enlightening discussions.
+When finalizing this work, we became aware of a related study \cite{Li:2022vmb}.
+The authors thank E.\ Grossi, U.\ Heinz, X.-G.\ Huang, E.\ Molnár, A.\ Palermo, D.\ H.\ Rischke, A.\ Sadofyev, and Y.\ Yin for enlightening discussions.
 The work of D.W. and N.W.\ is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Center CRC-TR 211 ``Strong-interaction matter under extreme conditions'' -- project number 315477589 - TRR 211.
 D.W.\ and N.W.\ acknowledge the support by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
-D.W.\ acknowledges support by the Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation).
+D.W.\ acknowledges support by the Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation) as well as the support through a grant of the Ministry of Research, Innovation and Digitization, CNCS - UEFISCDI, project number PN-III-P1-1.1-TE-2021- 1707, within PNCDI III.
+N.W. acknowledges the support by the German National Academy of Sciences Leopoldina through the Leopoldina fellowship program with funding code LPDS 2022-11.